giiska/gulp-assets-version-replace/README.md

 A dot file called `.gulp-assets-version-replace` will be created beside your gulpfile.js to serve as a json store. **Please ignore it in your .gitignore or .hgignore etc.**

-Form asset link as below in your template:
+Form asset link as following in your template:

 ```html
 <!doctype html>